 Congenital Adrenal Hyperplasia

-Congenital Adrenal Hyperplasia (CAH) is a genetic disorder that affects the adrenal glands, which are two glands located just on top of our kidneys.
+Congenital Adrenal Hyperplasia (CAH) is a genetic disorder where dysfunctional enzymes affect hormone production within the adrenal glands.
+The adrenals are two glands located just on top of our kidneys.
+The vast majority of cases of CAH are caused by 21-hydroxylase deficiency, so you may hear it referred to by that name.
+However, there are other enzyme deficiencies that can also lead to CAH.
 The adrenal glands are endocrine organs responsible for producing and releasing three types of hormones:

 - Cortisol, which regulates energy, blood pressure, blood sugar, and helps us recover from illnesses